Imkkrish/Spending-Calculator/README.md

 ## Menu Options
 **Add Expense**:

-   -Enter the category of the expense.
+   - Enter the category of the expense.
-   -Enter the amount spent.
+   - Enter the amount spent.
-   -The expense will be recorded, and your balance will be updated.
+   - The expense will be recorded, and your balance will be updated.

 **Update Initial Balance**:

-   -Choose whether to completely change the initial balance or add a value to the remaining balance.
+   - Choose whether to completely change the initial balance or add a value to the remaining balance.
-   -Enter the new amount.
+   - Enter the new amount.

 **Delete All Spending Data**:

-   -Deletes all recorded spending data from the spending directory.
+   - Deletes all recorded spending data from the spending directory.

 **View All Expenses**:

-   -Displays all recorded expenses grouped by date and category.
+   - Displays all recorded expenses grouped by date and category.

 **View Available Balance**:

-   -Displays the current available balance.
+   - Displays the current available balance.
 **Exit**:

-   -Exits the application.
+   - Exits the application.

 ## File Structure

-  -balance.json: Stores the current balance.
+  - balance.json: Stores the current balance.

-  -spending/: Directory that contains JSON files, each representing a day's expenses.
+  - spending/: Directory that contains JSON files, each representing a day's expenses.